openmsi/ALPSS/docs/laser_shock_experiment.md

 - Laser parameters (energy, waveplate angle)
 - PDV file name and measurement parameters

+The ingest can be done manually, by entering and saving details on the platform, or automatically.
+For example, in the AIMD-L lab, experiments run through the central controller automatically link to an IGSN, and all metadata is sent to the portal via a POST call, ensuring everything is linked together.

 ![Laser Shock Experiment Form on Data Portal](images/experiments.png)

 ![Laser Shock Experiment Record on Data Portal](images/experiment_record.png)

-The ingest can be done manually by entering and saving the details on the platform, or in automated fashion, like in the AIMD-L lab, where an experiment run via the central controller ensure an IGSN is provided, and all the metadata is sent to the portal via a POST call, which links everything together.

-### JSON Schema and Data Accessibility
+#### JSON Schema and Data Accessibility

 - The schema ensures **standardized metadata** across all experiments.
 - Data is **queryable and parseable** directly through the platform.